densom/locust-nginx-simple-example/README.md

 `grunt build` - uses grunt module to build website into the `dist` directory

 ## Build and run the containers
+Navigate back to the root of the git repo.

 1. Run `docker-compose up --build`
 1. Navigate to [http://localhost:8089/](http://localhost:8089/) to get to Locust Web UI